-The current edition is over 20% bigger than its predecessor and contains a full statistical review of F1ís finances in 2010 as well as 2011 highlights and valuable historical data.
-New tables include a calculation of the Formula One Groupís actual profit and loss since its acquisition by CVC in 2006, a detailed breakdown of the typical revenues and costs of hosting a Grand Prix, and the advertising value equivalent of broadcast exposure to trackside advertisers and team owners.
+The report contains a full statistical review of F1ís finances and valuable historical data.
+Tables include team sponsorship values, a detailed breakdown of the typical revenues and costs of hosting a Grand Prix, and F1's revenue flows.

 The report is divided into eight chapters:

 • OVERVIEW, including a breakdown the sportís revenues and profits showing where they come from and where they end up, plus data about the sportís commercial rightsholder.

 • SPONSORSHIP, including a full breakdown of sponsorship deals and the teamsí sponsorship revenues, and analysis of deals by market and sector.

 • TRACKSIDE ADVERTISING, including race-by-race and sponsor-by-sponsor breakdowns of the value of trackside advertising.

 • TEAMS, including team budgets, revenue comparisons and team owner spending.